AyyyStew/Odin-Project-Google-Homepage/readme.md

 positioning, verticle spacing, adjusting horizontal spacee, responsive design

-Things that still need to be done: add media queries make the layout adjust to smaller screen sizes (header, search container, and footer) make the whole search bar clickable.
+Things that still need to be done: add media queries, make the layout adjust to smaller screen sizes (header, search container, and footer), make the whole search bar clickable,
 Logo resizing

 Things that need refacotring:
-lots of magic numbers in the css organize the css if possible move from ids to classes in the html
+lots of magic numbers in the css, organize the css, if possible move from ids to classes in the html